Leedstown

-Leedstown is a village on the B3280 road between Helston and Hayle, in the civil parish of Crowan (where the 2011 census population is included), Cornwall, England.
+Leedstown is a village on the B3280 road between Helston and Hayle, in the civil parish of Crowan (where the 2011 census population is included), Cornwall, England, UK.
 It lies 5.5 mi northwest of Helston and 3 mi southeast of Hayle, at an elevation of 310 ft above sea level.
 The village is located halfway between the north and south coasts.